thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'Navigate to the "Profiles".
 Then click the "Device profiles" page;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-2-pe.png
-        title: 'Click the default profile row.
+        title: 'Click on the default device profile.
 This will open device profile details;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-3-pe.png
         title: 'Select the "Alarm rules" tab and toggle edit mode;'